PrabhaCodz/legal-assist/README.md

-# 🏛️ Legal Assistance Chatbot
+# PROJECT PHASE - 1 :  🏛️ Legal Assistance Chatbot

 An AI-powered legal chatbot designed to provide users with simplified and accessible legal information.
 The chatbot categorizes legal topics and assists users with queries while ensuring **privacy and security** using blockchain.